How does HOA insurance work?

 Why do you need a homeowners association master policy?

 For example, suppose a visitor is badly injured by a fall on an icy sidewalk.
-The resulting lawsuit could use up a big chunk of the HOA’s cash reserves, leaving it underfunded for current and future needs.
-The HOA would then have to request a “special assessment” – extra cash in addition to the dues each resident already pays – to build up those reserves once more.
+The resulting lawsuit could deplete a significant portion of the HOA’s cash reserves, leaving it underfunded for current and future needs.
+The HOA would then have to request a “special assessment” – extra cash beyond the dues each resident already pays – to rebuild those reserves.

 Or suppose a fire destroys half a dozen condo units, and your HOA insurance doesn’t cover the cost of tearing down and hauling away the damaged buildings.
 That extremely costly work would have to be paid for by the HOA – and again, every household might wind up being asked for extra money to build the reserves back up.